bbc/psammead/packages/utilities/psammead-locales/README.md

 #### `makeNumeralTranslator(system)`

-`makeNumeralTranslator` is a small helper that returns a function that translates any 'Western' Arabic numbers in the input string into the specified numeral system.
+`makeNumeralTranslator` is a small helper that returns a function that translates any 'Western' Arabic numerals in the input string into the specified numeral system.

-It accepts one argument `system` which is the numeral system to use and returns a function.
-If the argument is omitted or an unsupported numeral system is supplied then the translator returns the input string unchanged.
+It accepts one argument `system` which is an array of numeral system symbols such as one of the ones above, and returns a translator function.
+If the argument is omitted or an invalid numeral system is supplied then the translator returns input strings unchanged.
+Note that currently only the first 10 symbols from the array are used.

 For an example see Usage, below.

 ## Installation